Welcome to Baltimore

 It doesn’t get any better than the Inner Harbor neighborhood when it comes to professional live sports.
 Whether it’s NFL Football or MLB Baseball, you’re first and goal or even an “easy walk” from two huge sports venues at Baltimore’s nearby Camden Yards.
 Catch Orioles baseball at Oriole Park mid-March through mid-September, or Ravens football at M&T Bank Stadium, September through February.

 Feelin’ the Inner Harbor charm?
-Make your Baltimore stay the best by booking a cozy travel apartment at Stay Alfred on Charles Street.
+Make your Baltimore stay the best by visiting the most walkable neighborhood around.
 (Oh, and make sure the trip is free of “oh [email protected]” moments with this convenient packing list.)

 We hope you enjoy your trip to Baltimore to the fullest and get your fill of Charm City fun.
-If we can provide any more advice on where to stay in Baltimore, just give us a call at 1.866.232.3864.
-We’re always happy to help!
+If you're interested in staying in one of our Stay Alfred cities, give us a call at 1.866.232.3864.
+We're always happy to help!